Caldeira Velha Hot Springs in Sao Miguel Azores – Time Slot Entry Tickets and Tips

 The second pool with fewer visitors

-My favourite pool because the hottest.
+My favourite pool because it is the hottest.

 This pool was the warmest, reaching a temperature of at least 38°C. This was my favourite pool because of the temp, but I felt cold when I got out.
 Although it was September, I was freezing after this pool because of the high elevation it is cooler here.